 “Customized learning means that we recognize and appreciate cultural differences in our community.”
-Dr. Jason Glass, Unparalleled Altitude Report
+Unparalleled Altitude Report

-Eagle County Schools ELL Department focuses on English Language Learners’ language development as well as high academic achievement.
-Students in the ELL program learn how to comprehend, speak, read, and write in English proficiently.
+English language learners learn how to speak, comprehend, read, and write in English proficiently.
 ELD teachers collaborate with classroom teachers to provide language instruction aligned with content, as well as additional language instruction based on students’ particular language needs.
 This may include co-planning, co-teaching, ESL classes and sheltered instruction.
 English language development is provided at all schools.

 AssessmentStudents learning English in the state of Colorado take the WIDA ACCESS English language assessment in January and February.
 The WIDA ACCESS evaluates English proficiency in the areas of reading, writing, speaking and listening.
 All kindergarten through twelfth-grade students who have been identified Non-English Proficient or Limited-English Proficient in the state of Colorado participate.
 The results are shared in the spring.